 Bake:

-• Bake for about 25 -30 minutes, or until a toothpick inserted in the center comes out clean.
-Allow the muffins to cool for 20 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
+- Bake for 5 minutes, then reduce the oven temperature to 350ºF (180ºC) and continue baking until golden brown and a toothpick inserted in the center comes out clean, another 20 to 25 minutes.
+Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

 Glaze (optional):

-• These Eggless Pumpkin Crumb Muffins are great as a lunchbox snack, so I usually make a batch and freeze it for later use.
+- These Eggless Pumpkin Crumb Muffins are great as a lunchbox snack, so I usually make a batch and freeze them for later use.
 This is the container I use to pack them into the lunchbox.

 I appreciate your feedback, and it helps others, too!